Maxim-us/mx-like-button/readme.txt

 == Screenshots ==

-1. Click the button
-2. Item moved upwards
-3. Click the button again
+1. Appearance of the MX Like Button on the site.
+2. Administration panel of the MX Like Button

 == Changelog ==